 The long search is over and you’ve managed to find a pen pal, but… What should you actually put in a letter or postcard to a pen pal?
 How do you even start it?
 If it’s your first contact with this still faceless person, you might also be asking how to go about introducing yourself.

 These are questions every pen pal has asked themselves at the beginning of their penpalling career – including yours truly!
-And now I’m going to share some of my tips, tricks and ideas with you to help get you started.
+And now I’m going to share some of my tips, tricks, and ideas with you to help get you started.
 Read on to find out how to write a pen pal letter, postcard or email.

 How to write a pen pal letter

 I’ll go through all the different scenarios you could find yourself in, where you might find yourselves staring at the blank page before you.
 (Remember to open up the dirty window.
 Let the sun illuminate the words that you could not find.)
-And let me know in the comments, if I’ve missed off what you’re looking for!
+And let me know in the comments if I’ve missed off what you’re looking for!

 How to write a letter to your pen pal introducing yourself

-Thinking what to write to a pen pal for the first ever time is actually easier than you think.
+Thinking about what to write to a pen pal for the first ever time is actually easier than you think.
 You’re introducing yourself, and who knows YOU better than yourself?

 Tips to help you introduce yourself